Arnis: Origins

+Legend

+According to legend, It was introduced by Bodhidharma, a Buddhist Monk born in India (5th or 6th century CE), who came to Southeast Asia via the Srivijayan capital of Palembang and then reached the island of Luzon.
+Upon his travel, he saw dried Ratan canes on the ground and introduced this rare, martial art to the locals.

+History

-As Arnis was an art usually practised by the poor or commoner class (as opposed to nobility or warrior classes), most practitioners lacked the scholarly education to create any kind of written record.
-While the same can be said of many martial arts, this is especially true for Arnis because almost all of its history is anecdotal, oral or promotional.
-The origin of Arnis can be traced back to native "Pintados" or then "Tintadus" fighting techniques during conflicts among the various Prehispanic Filipino tribes or kingdoms, though the current form has Spanish influence from old fencing which originated in Spain in the 15th century.
+As arnis was an art usually practiced by the poor or commoner class (as opposed to nobility or warrior classes), most practitioners lacked the scholarly education to create any kind of written record.
+While the same can be said of many martial arts, this is especially true for arnis because almost all of its history is anecdotal, oral or promotional.
+Another origin of arnis can be traced back to native "Pintados" or then "Tintadus" fighting techniques during conflicts among the various Prehispanic Filipino settlements, though the current form has Spanish influence from old fencing which originated in Spain in the 15th century.
 It has other influences as well, as settlers and traders travelling through the Malay Archipelago brought the influence of silat as well as Chinese and Indian martial arts.
 Some of the population still practise localized Chinese fighting methods known as kuntaw.

-It has also been theorized that the Filipino art of Arnis may have roots in India and came to the Philippines via people who traveled through Indonesia and Malaysia to the Philippine islands.
-Silambam, a stick/staff-based ancient martial art of India influenced many martial arts in Asia like Silat.
-As such, Arnis may share ancestry with these systems – some Arnis moves are similar to the short stick (kali or kaji) and other weapon based fighting styles of Silambam.
+It has also been theorized that the Filipino art of arnis may have roots in India and came to the Philippines via people who traveled through Indonesia and Malaysia to the Philippine islands.
+Silambam, a stick/staff-based ancient martial art of India influenced many martial arts in Asia like silat.
+As such, arnis may share ancestry with these systems– some arnis moves are similar to the short stick (kali or kaji) and other weapon based fighting styles of Silambam.

-When the Spaniards first arrived in the Philippines, they already observed weapons-based martial arts practised by the natives, which may or may not be related to present-day Arnis.
+When the Spaniards first arrived in the Philippines, they already observed weapons-based martial arts practiced by the natives, which may or may not be related to present-day Arnis.
 The earliest written records of Filipino culture and life, including martial arts, come from the first Spanish explorers.
 Some early expeditions fought native tribesmen armed with sticks and knives.
 In 1521, Ferdinand Magellan was killed in Cebu at the Battle of Mactan by the forces of Datu Lapulapu, the chief of Mactan.
 Some Arnisadors hold that Lapulapu's men killed Magellan in a sword-fight, though historical evidence proves otherwise.
 The only eyewitness account of the battle by chronicler, Antonio Pigafetta, tells that Magellan was stabbed in the face and the arm with spears and overwhelmed by multiple warriors who hacked and stabbed at him: